dhub92/AndroidAPIClientExample/README.md

 # Android-Rest-Client-Example
-A simple Android project example using an Rest Client called Retrofit, to consume an API Rest.
+A simple Android project example using a Rest Client called Retrofit, to consume an API Rest.

 ## Retrofit
 Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.